rob-metalinkage/django-rdf-io/README.md

 in your master django project:
 * add 'rdf_io' to the INSTALLED_APPS  in settings.py
 * add    ` url(r"^rdf_io/", include('rdf_io.urls'))`  to urls.py
-* define settings for RDFSTORE, using the syntax here:
+* optionally define setting for RDFSERVER and RDFSERVER_API
+* run manage.py makemigrations
+* run manage.py migrate

 ## Automated publishing of updated to RDF
-This is really only gauranteed for pushing additions and updates - deletions are not handled, although updates will tend to replace statements.
+This is really only guaranteed for pushing additions and updates - deletions are not handled, although updates will tend to replace statements.

 ### on startup to enable (necessary after django-reload)
 NB - TODO a way to force this to happen automatically - needs to happen after both RDF_IO and the target models are installed, so cant go in initialisation for either model.